-Judith Rossi, Assistant Executive Director
+Judith Rossi, Assistant Executive Director, Secretary

 Judy Rossi is a marketing and communications professional residing in Harvard, MA.
 She holds an undergraduate degree in Biology and a graduate degree in Mass Communications.
 Mrs. Rossi has over 25-years of experience in corporate and marketing communications with a deep concentration in life sciences and medical devices.
 Currently, she is an independent consultant specializing in integrated marketing and communications programs.
-She has held senior communications positions at a number of global companies including Analogic Corporation, Smiths Medical and Philips Medical (now Philips Healthcare).
+She has held senior communications positions at a number of global companies including Analogic Corporation, Smiths Medical, and Philips Medical (now Philips Healthcare).
 Mrs. Rossi is an avid equestrian and when she is not working for her clients, she is competing her horse Dice in 3-Day Eventing.

-Kara LaRue, DVM
+Kara LaRue, DVM, Board Member

-Chris Johnson, DVM
+Chris Johnson, DVM, Board Member

-Bret Naetzker, BA Marketing& Advertising
+Bret Naetzker, BA Marketing& Advertising, Board Member

 Bret Naetzker is a seasoned executive in medical devices and is currently the Director, Strategic Channels for Acelity L.P.
 Inc, a San Antonio, TX medical device company focused on advanced wound care.
 Originally from Jamestown, NY, Mr. Naetzker graduated from the University of Florida with a degree in Marketing and a minor in Advertising.
 He joined Johnson & Johnson in 1991 and enjoyed a nearly 20-year career in a variety of sales and marketing roles.
 While at J&J his roles included Operating Room sales, Sales Management at the District and Regional level, Marketing and finally, Strategic Accounts.
 After J&J, he served on the Executive Team of Systagenix Wound Management, an advanced wound care company where he led the Strategic Accounts Team.
 Systagenix was purchased by KCI/Acelity in 2015 and Mr. Naetzker was promoted to Senior Director, Strategic Channels responsible for over $100MM in annual sales.
 He brings a wealth of experience to IVPOCUS, and is a dog and cat lover, especially fond of Golden Retrievers.
-Mr. Naetzker and his wife reside in Lake Mary, FL, and have raised 2 beautiful daughters.
+Mr. Naetzker and his wife reside in Lake Mary, Florida, and have raised 2 beautiful daughters.

-Laurent Sakarovitch, DVM
+Laurent Sakarovitch, DVM, Board Member

-Kevin Fowler, DVM
+Kevin Fowler, DVM, Board Member

 Dr. Kevin Fowler is the Medical Director of Inman Park Animal Hospital in Atlanta, GA.
 Dr. Fowler attended Earlham College in Indiana and graduated from the University of Georgia College of Veterinary Medicine in 1987.
 After vet school, he was the associate veterinarian at Zoo Atlanta for 8 years, worked at 24-hour emergency pet clinics, and also traveled internationally to China and the United Arab Emirates as a consultant for establishing ostrich farms.
 Prior to purchasing Inman Park Animal Hospital, Dr. Fowler pioneered mobile veterinary treatment in Georgia, providing full-service veterinary care to Atlanta pets out of a 35-foot RV.
 Dr. Fowler is a fervent believer and practitioner of Global FAST and considers it an invaluable diagnostic tool and “a gift” to the general practitioner, the specialist, and the emergency veterinarian.
 When he is not practicing or reading veterinary medicine, he spends his time with his wife, Sherrie, and his growing family.
 What he enjoys most is being out in nature with his dogs, spending time on a family farm in Albany, GA, and cruising around on boats surrounded by open water.

 Dr. Nobles, DVM, DACVECC, obtained her DVM from Auburn University in 2009.
 She completed a small animal rotating internship and an emergency/critical care internship prior to residency.
-She completed an emergency and critical care residency at BluePearl Veterinary Partners in Tampa, Florida and became a became a Diplomate of the American College of Veterinary Emergency and Critical Care in 2015.
+She completed an emergency and critical care residency at BluePearl Veterinary Partners in Tampa, Florida, and became a Diplomate of the American College of Veterinary Emergency and Critical Care in 2015.
 Dr. Nobles is passionate about using ultrasound as an extension of every physical exam and hopes to share that enthusiasm with as many veterinarians as possible.